nirajp82/IdentityAccessManagement_IAM/Quiz/04-directory-sync-identity-lifecycle-scim.md

 Once connected, Acme Corp's Azure AD effectively becomes the "Puppet Master."
 Your Thumbnail Maker API simply listens for standardized SCIM commands and updates your database accordingly.

-The following **Mermaid Sequence Diagram** illustrates the automated end-to-end operational flow when an employee lifecycle event occurs (using a Termination scenario as the primary example):
+The automated end-to-end operational flow when an employee lifecycle event occurs (using a Termination scenario as the primary example):

 ```mermaid
 sequenceDiagram